Japanese cypress, also known as “hinoki”, is in the cypress family and grows naturally in Japan and parts of Taiwan.

 When you know the Hinoki cypress benefits, why not enjoy the Hinoki life!

-Do you want to check out?
+Do you want to check it out?
 Read Next!

 - Effects of Essential Oil from Hinoki Cypress, Chamaecyparis obtusa, on Physiology and Behavior of Flies